Tirthpatel1912/iGlobal-website-frontend/README.md

 # iGlobal-website-frontend
-This is a fully HTML, CSS  based front end website.
+## This is a Html, Css and Javascript based web page.
+For see the result visit :- https://tirthpatel1912.github.io/iGlobal-website-frontend/